empathetech/quizzlesnort-api/README.md

-# quizzlesnort-api
+# Quizzlesnort API

+A Typescript API created and maintained by Empathetech, a community of non-traditional software engineers who are here to support each other's technical and professional development as we each progress in our tech careers.
+It's built with Node, Express, Knex, and Objection that interacts with a PostgreSQL database storing interview questions both curated from humans and generated through ChatGPT.

+This open-source API powers a community-maintained flash card app to help engineers prep for Stack, Terminology, and Concept Interviews, one of six subject matter domains Empathetech has identified as important for interviewing software engineers.
+As with all Empathetech tools and projects, this API will always be free and open source, and we hope that engineers will not only build their skills through using this API, but developing on it as well!

-An API for a community flash card app that was solely named to entice one engineer to contribute code.
+**Fun fact**: We decided on this specific name to entice one engineer to contribute code.
+Guess who it is!

 ## Setup

+### Step 1: Install packages via yarn

+`yarn`

+or

+`yarn install`

+Do not use your silly `npm` to add packages!
+I'm looking at YOU!

-### Yarn Plug'n'Play (PnP)
+### Step 1.5: Grokk Yarn Plug'n'Play (PnP)

 (Feel free to skip if you've worked on a Yarn PnP codebase before)